cloudera/hue/README.md

 Getting Started
 ---------------

 You can start Hue in 3 ways - From source, Docker or Kubernetes.
-Once setup you would have to configure Hue to connect with the desired database.
+Once setup you would have to configure Hue to point to the desired databases you want to query.

 The [Forum](https://discourse.gethue.com/) is here in case you are looking for help.

 Building From Source
 -----------

-First, install dependencies, clone Hue repo, build and get the development server running.
+First, clone Hue repo, install the [dependencies](https://docs.gethue.com/administrator/installation/dependencies/), build and get the development server running.
-[Dependencies documentation](https://docs.gethue.com/administrator/installation/dependencies/) must help you in installing dependencies, and troubleshooting build issues.

 ```
 # Install dependencies
 git clone https://github.com/cloudera/hue.git